-Hats and distracting head covers should not be worn in designated school areas at any time.
+Hats and distracting head covers should not be worn in designated school areas at any time, except for recognized religious purposes.
+Sweatshirt hoodies and other head covers that block all or part of the face are considered a violation of the dress code and to school safety.